 P.S.
 For more great dip ideas, have a look at our Tasty Dips for Entertaining!

 Mixed Seed Crackers

-- 2 tbsp chia seeds I use a combination of white and black
+- 2 tablespoon chia seeds I use a combination of white and black

-- 2 tbsp sesame seeds I use a combination of white and black
+- 2 tablespoon sesame seeds I use a combination of white and black

-- 1 tsp cooking salt I use a coarse sea salt
+- 1 teaspoon cooking salt I use a coarse sea salt

 - Combine the seeds and pepitas in a bowl.

 - Add warm water and salt, and set aside, stirring occasionally, for 20-30 minutes or until the water has been absorbed.